LogtalkDotOrg/logtalk3/ports/metagol/NOTES.md

 	https://github.com/metagol/metagol

+See the original code git repo for details and bibliography on Metagol and ILP.

 The port allows any number of datasets to be loaded simultaneously with per-dataset learning options.
 A dataset is simply wrapped in an object that extends and is expanded by the `metagol` object as illustrated by